 To create a great financial plan:

-- Leverage Industry Research: Particularly if there are public companies operating in your industry, you can find their historical growth rates and financial metrics.
+- Leverage Industry Research: Particularly if public companies are operating in your industry, you can find their historical growth rates and financial metrics.
 Find and use these in your financial projections.
-With regards to metrics, let me give you an example.
-In the restaurant industry, the average cost of goods sold (COGS) is between 20% and 40%.
+With regard to metrics, let me give you an example.
+The restaurant industry’s average cost of goods sold (COGS) is between 20% and 40%.
 As such, in nearly every case, if your company is a restaurant, you should project your COGS as being within this range.

 - Conduct Further Research: let’s say you expect to hire a marketing manager later this year.
 Rather than coming up with a cost for that new employee out of thin air, look at job recruiting websites and find the going rate for such a hire in your geographic area.
 Doing such research will enable you to build a financial model that’s as realistic as possible.

-Talking about finances, make sure that you use a good accounting software for your business.
+When discussing finances, make sure you use good accounting software for your business.
 It will help you to track your financial transactions from day 1.

 A great business plan identifies the right strategies to build a competitive advantage and grow your business.
 If funding is required, it paints a picture to investors and lenders that your company knows what it’s doing and will ultimately be successful.